Pathoschild/canimod.github.io/guides/events.md

 Events are stored in `Data\Events\*.xnb` (one file per location), which can be unpacked using [XNB Extract by Drogean](http://community.playstarbound.com/threads/modding-guides-and-general-modding-discussion-redux.109131/).

-Here's the raw data for hospital events (as of 1.1.1) for reference:
+Here's the raw data for saloon events (as of 1.1.1) for reference:

 ```yaml
 xnbData: